 Chris Palmer, M.D

-For over 20 years treatment-resistant cases have been the focus of his clinical practice.
-This includes using medications, psychotherapy, as well as complementary and alternative treatments.
+For over 20 years, his clinical practice has focused on treatment-resistant cases of a wide variety of diagnostic categories, including psychotic disorders, mood disorders, and personality disorders.
+His treatment approach has been comprehensive and has included medications, psychotherapy, and complementary and alternative treatments.
 However, he has always been looking for better treatments and outcomes.
-Unfortunately, far too many people who do not get better with our current approaches.
+Unfortunately, far too many people do not get better with our current approaches.

 His experience with low-carbohydrate diets and mental Illness

 Dr. Palmer has been using the low-carbohydrate and ketogenic diets in practice for over 15 years now mostly for weight loss.
 Recently, he has found an anti-psychotic and mood stabilizing effect from specific types of the ketogenic diet.
-Now he is pursuing clinical research in this area to better understand the topic.
+Now he is pursuing clinical research in this area to better understand its application in psychiatry.
 As a result, he has also been speaking at national and international conferences on this topic.
 In addition, he is also consulting to patients from around the world.

 Most importantly, he is working at the interface of metabolic and mental illnesses.
-Not only does he seek to better understand the causes of mental illness but also to share effective strategies for treatment.
-Finally, he also advocates for people suffering from these sometimes debilitating disorders.
+He hopes this work will lead to a better understanding of what causes mental illness, and also lead to the development of more effective treatments.
+Finally, he is also a passionate advocate for people suffering from these sometimes debilitating disorders.

 Education & Training